Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Evidence-based questions require support from the text, ensuring answers are accurate and justified. - What is the purpose of transitions in writing?
+Rationale: Evidence-based questions require support from the text, ensuring answers are accurate and justified.

 A. Add length